swiecki/node-mmo/readme.md

 ~~Player identification- names above ships.~~

 ~~Refine interface- chat takes up too much of the screen right now.~~

+~Need 8 art assets:Add in scrapped ships at waypoints.
+Make ship differences meaningful.
+Make at least 5 ships.
+Have everyone start at the first ship, then you can choose upon level up. ~

 License terms
 -------------